Mosesvalei/My-favorite-Band/README.md

 # {Linkin Park}
 #### {Linkin Park is an American rock band from Agoura Hills, California.
 The band plays the best kind of music. }, {April 19, 2020}
 #### By **{Moses Valei Mwanzia}**
 ## {This application tests my skills in HTML and CSS languages.
 These languages are basic for programming and highly desirable.
-the application is about my favorite band, Linkin Park.
+The application is about my favorite band, Linkin Park.
 The application also familiarized use of git and Github as a webhost. }
 ## Setup/Installation Requirements
 * Visual Studio Code
 * Chrome browser